Skip to main content

 Project

-This template allows to analyze the findings, the density and the trends of a specific project within a configurable timeframe.
+This template allows us to analyze the findings, the density, and the trends of a specific project within a configurable timeframe.

 Permissions

-To be able to generate the Project report, the user must be associated to an Access Control role that has the generate-project-report permission.
-Since this permission is not included in any of the default Access Control roles, you must create a new role or edited an existing role, to include the new permission.
+To be able to generate the Project report, the user must be associated with an Access Control role that has the generate-project-report permission.
+Since this permission is not included in any of the default Access Control roles, you must create a new role or edit an existing role, to include the new permission.

 KPIs